 Dogs, or pets of any kind including service animals, are not permitted to attend Enchanted Airlie.

-Enchanted Airlie is wheelchair and stroller accessible, although you must bring your own wheelchairs (you cannot borrow them this year).
+Enchanted Airlie is wheelchair and stroller accessible, although you should bring your own wheelchairs (a limited number are available to borrow).

 Airlie Gardens Free Day (aka NHC Free Day) is the first Sunday of every month.
 Enchanted Airlie gardens happens at night and is not eligible for NHC Free Day.